msaavedra91/timeoff-management-application/documentation/README.md

 ### Nodejs app

-In this case, any push to the **master** branch will automatically trigger the CodePipeline that is in charge of building the application: docker build, docker tag and docker push to ECR to later update the task definition in the ECS service and deploy the new task(s).
+In this case, any push to the **dev** branch will automatically trigger the CodePipeline that is in charge of building the application: docker build, docker tag and docker push to ECR to later update the task definition in the ECS service and deploy the new task(s).